Fraud Blocker

 In terms of weight and handling superiority, HDPE (high-density polyethylene) pipes unquestionably outperform concrete RCP or corrugated CMP pipes.
 Depending on the pipe diameter, HDPE pipes greatly outperform traditional concrete pipes in terms of weight, coming in at about 90% less than concrete pipes and 50% less than CMP.
 This makes transportation, labor, and installation much easier than traditional pipes, especially for sites that are difficult to access or for time-sensitive projects.

 Much like the old RCP pipes, HDPE pipes are easy to maneuver and do not necessitate expensive machinery.
-Unlike concrete pipes, HDPE can be installed with far less risk of injury or misalignment which is always a concern with traditional pipes.
-Finally, these conditions are critical for offsite infrastructure projects that are costly to transport to and from.
+Unlike concrete pipes, HDPE can be installed with far less risk of injury or misalignment, which is always a concern with traditional pipes.
+Finally, these conditions are critical for off-site infrastructure projects that are costly to transport to and from.

-As noted, it is far easier to manage infrastructure because HDPE pipes are much less complicated as they are conducive to easy storage, delivery, and installation.
-This, alongside the fact that concrete has a density of 2.4 g/cm compared to HDPE which has a density of 0.93-0.97 g/cm, goes a long way in helping reduce transportation costs.
+As noted, it is far easier to manage infrastructure because HDPE pipes are much less complicated, as they are conducive to easy storage, delivery, and installation.
+This, alongside the fact that concrete has a density of 2.4 g/cm compared to HDP, which has a density of 0.93-0.97 g/cm, goes a long way in helping reduce transportation costs.
 These key differences are why HDPE pipes provide far greater performance for drainage and other stormwater systems.

 Longevity and maintenance requirements